Skip to contents

 conditional_effects(mod2, type = 'link')

-The estimates for the temporal trends are fairly similar for the two models, but below we will see if they produce similar forecasts
+The estimates for the seasonal component are fairly similar for the two models, but below we will see if they produce similar forecasts

 Forecasting with the forecast() function